 Have you ever wondered how you could make your technical life simpler?
-I’m Julian, your host for this episode, and I’m going to take a look at two systems that let you do just that.

 Have you ever wanted to save a photo you posted on social media?
 Do you want to know if you’ll need an umbrella (without needing to check the weather)?
 What about using your Amazon Echo device to add to something to you Apple Reminders shopping list?